 The updated rules have made the Society for Worldwide Interbank Financial Telecommunications (SWIFT) the center of their attention.
 Failure to ensure flawless security of SWIFT can prove to be severely detrimental to the global market.
 To put this into perspective, a whopping 6.5 billion financial transactions are completed through SWIFT every year, 85% of which are entirely digital.

 SWIFT began its Customer Security Program (CSP) in 2017.
-The program requires all SWIFT customers to prove that they are compliant with 16 mandatory security controls, 11 of which are specifically for scenarios in which a third party acts as the mediator between the primary customer and SWIFT.
+The program requires all SWIFT customers to prove that they are compliant with 31 security controls, 14 of which are specifically for scenarios in which a third party acts as the mediator between the primary customer and SWIFT.
 All potential new customers must submit evidence of compliance to SWIFT if they seek permission to join the SWIFT network.
 If non-compliance is detected, SWIFT shares the customer information with their respective regulatory bodies.
 It may even request the customers to submit evaluation reports from further internal or external audits when in doubt.

 Customers can also choose to comply with 11 other controls that are voluntary in nature and submit assessment reports obtained through internal or external audits.

 Controlled access to databases, strong passwords, and multi-factor authentication methods to prevent unauthorized access.

 Thorough understanding of how all data is flowing from one user to another within the organization during business operation.

 Regular and efficient evaluation of the vulnerability of data, penetration of risks, and alertness to new risks; risk mitigation response; an examination of various possible threat situations.

 Proper training of personnel on security policies, appropriate delegation of responsibilities.

 Extensive reporting and audits.